 Growth is good: personal growth, portfolio growth, and economic growth too.
 But measuring economic growth for an entire country is a lot harder than knowing whether you have more money in your bank account today than you did yesterday.
 You’ve probably seen articles about GDP and other economic statistics; these are tools from the realm of macroeconomics to measure whether an economy is growing or shrinking.

 Understanding whether an economy is getting bigger or smaller is important not only to economists but also to public- and private-sector leaders, as well as to individuals.
-That’s because economic growth usually indicates that people and business are earning and spending more and generally feeling better off.
+That’s because economic growth usually indicates that people and businesses are earning and spending more and generally feeling better off.
 If it’s stalled, or if an economy is contracting, companies will spend less and maybe even cut jobs.
 People will earn and spend less, too, leaving them feeling worse off.

 How is economic growth measured?